In this Article

 Kidney problems, such as kidney failure: Kidneys that don't work well have trouble clearing magnesium from the body.
 Taking extra magnesium can cause magnesium to build up to dangerous levels.
 Don't take magnesium if you have kidney problems.

-Restless leg syndrome: People with restless leg syndrome might have high magnesium levels.
-But it's not clear if magnesium is the cause for this condition, as people with restless leg syndrome have also had magnesium deficiency.
+A disorder that causes a strong urge to move ones legs (restless legs syndrome; RLS): People with restless legs syndrome might have high magnesium levels.
+But it's not clear if magnesium is the cause for this condition, as people with restless legs syndrome have also had magnesium deficiency.

 Report Problems to the Food and Drug Administration